Sega Superstars Tennis: Gameplay

 The gameplay in Sega Superstars Tennis is similar to Sega's Virtua Tennis series, with characters able to perform techniques such as lob shots and drop shots.
 Characters each have different statistics and proficiency in specific areas, such as power or control.
 Each character also has their own unique "Superstar State", a special ability that can be activated once an accompanying meter is filled.
 The effects of a Superstar State vary depending on the character; for example, Sonic transforms to Super Sonic and causes the ball to zig-zag when hit, while Gilius summons thunderbolts that can temporarily stun opponents.
 The game features ten courts themed after various Sega games, such as Green Hill Zone from Sonic the Hedgehog and Shibuya Downtown from Jet Set Radio.

 Sega Superstars Tennis features several gameplay modes.
 Superstars mode allows the player to complete various missions themed around a specific Sega games, which take the form of exhibition matches, tournaments and minigame score challenges; completing these missions will unlock new areas based on other games with additional sets of missions to complete.
 Players will unlock new additional characters, courts, and music for use in gameplay as they progress through Superstars.
 Match mode offers standard tennis gameplay in singles or doubles matches for up to four players locally, while Tournament mode allows a single player to compete in a series of five sequential matches against random computer opponents.
-There are also several playable minigames that feature alternate gameplay styles inspired by other Sega games, including Space Harrier, Puyo Pop Fever, ChuChu Rocket!, and Virtua Cop.
+There are also several playable minigames that feature alternate gameplay styles inspired by other Sega games, including Space Harrier, The House of the Dead, Puyo Pop Fever, ChuChu Rocket!, and Virtua Cop.
 The PlayStation 3 and Xbox 360 versions also support online multiplayer.

 The Wii version features support for three different control schemes: the Wii Remote with Nunchuk, the Wii Remote sideways, and the Classic Controller.
 The Nintendo DS version of the game can be played with the standard control pad or the touch screen.

+Locations, courts, and characters

+Sega Superstars Tennis features representation from several of Sega's intellectual properties.
+A total of 16 playable characters represented come from the following franchises: Super Monkey Ball, Sonic the Hedgehog, Jet Set Radio, Space Channel 5, NiGHTS, Alex Kidd, Samba de Amigo, and Golden Axe.
+Tennis courts also feature themes from other Sega video games, including The House of the Dead and OutRun, and include specific locations such as Green Hill Zone from Sonic the Hedgehog, Spaceport 9 from Space Channel 5, and Shibuya Downtown from Jet Set Radio.